pmoulon/KORAL/README.md

 uint8_t (grayscale) image data, and KFAST_threshold
 is the threshold supplied to the KFAST feature detector.

-After this call, keypoints are avaiable in a vector at koral.kps, while descriptors are available at koral.desc.
+After this call, keypoints are available in a vector at koral.kps, while descriptors are available at koral.desc.